 Nitrous Oxide (N2O)

 Halogenated Hydrocarbons (in preparation)

-Fine and ultra-fine aerosols, size spectra of the number concentrations of aerosols from 10-800nm, without and after treatment by thermodenuder at 300°C, PM10 , measured with beta absorption, PM10 mass, black carbon, number concentration, condensation nuclei, forward and backward scattering coefficients of atmospheric aerosols at blue, green and red wavelength.
+Fine and ultra-fine aerosols, size spectra of the number concentrations of aerosols from 10-800nm, without and after treatment by thermodenuder at 300°C, PM10 , measured with beta absorption, PM10 mass, black carbon, number concentration, condensation nuclei, and forward and backward scattering coefficients of atmospheric aerosols at blue, green and red wavelengths.